telerik/document-processing-docs/libraries/radpdfprocessing/editing/block.md

 ## Measuring Block Size

 Measuring a Block can be achieved with one of the overloads of the __Measure()__ method.
 Invoking the method without a parameter will return the desired size of the elements in the block and set the block's __DesiredSize__ property.
 The method is handy when you want to determine the size of the Block.
+When you want to wrap the text or you page has a limited space make sure to pass the available size to the method.

 Calling the overload accepting available size measures the block in that specific size.
 Additionally to setting the __DesiredSize__ property, it sets the __PendingElements__ property with a collection of the elements that could not fit in the available size.